Prescription medication

 If you choose to buy your pet’s medication online, always use a regulated, authorised retailer.

-You can ask the practice to tell you the cost of any medication that may be prescribed or dispensed.
+You can ask your practice to tell you the cost of any medication that may be prescribed or dispensed.

 The price of medication dispensed by your practice should be clearly itemised on your bill.